Fujifilm X-T100 vs Pentax K-1 II

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-T100 and the K-1 II are recent models that are part of the current product line-up.
-The K-1 II replaced the earlier Pentax K-1, while the X-T100 followed on from the Fujifilm X-T20.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Pentax K-1 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.